 A reverse mortgage is quite similar to a home equity loan.
 The only difference here is that there aren’t any monthly payments.

 The loan payments come due upon the death of the last living borrower.
-It’s the responsibility of the living relatives to either pay the mortgage or sell it to balance out the payments of the loan.
+It’s the responsibility of the living relatives to either pay the mortgage or sell the property to cover the loan payments.

 You must be 62 years old to qualify for a reverse mortgage, have a considerable amount of equity in the house, and be able to afford monthly payments for items like property taxes and insurance.

-Medical bills, mortgage payments, and even student loans can pile up and put a heavy burden on older adults after retirement.
+Medical bills, mortgage payments, and even student loans can accumulate and place a heavy burden on older adults after retirement.

 In some cases, filing for bankruptcy can be a good option to help lessen the burden.

-When someone files for bankruptcy, numerous debts like credit card debt, personal loans, medical bills, utility bills, etc are eliminated.
+When someone files for bankruptcy, many debts, such as credit card debt, personal loans, medical bills, and utility bills, are discharged.

-Harassing phone calls from debt collectors will also stop after filing bankruptcy.
+Harassing phone calls from debt collectors will also stop after filing for bankruptcy.

 Moreover, pension accounts, retirement accounts, and social security payments are all protected by bankruptcy – debt collectors won’t be able to touch them.